gav-/Nand2Tetris-Games_and_Demos/README.md

 ![Alt text](GASscroller/screenshots/screenshot1.png?raw=true "Sinus text scroller") This is a classic scrolling text demo!

-The font is actually from the one embedded into the VMEmulator as at this stage in the course you won't have made your own yet.
-It is rendered to screen a character at a time and saved into an array during the program initialisation.
+The font is actually from the one embedded into the VMEmulator (as at this stage in the course we hadn't made our own yet).
+It is printed to screen and read back into an array one character at a time during the program initialisation.

-The text is scrolled from right to left in steps of 2 pixels.
+The text is scrolled smoothly from right to left in steps of 2 pixels per frame, with each word (16 horizontal pixels) offset vertically based on a value from a precalulated sine table.

 The comments at the top of GASscroller.jack describe how the magic of updating ring buffers can reduce the number of calculations required to do